trustedshops/OpenFace/README.md

 # About

-This is the code of Trusted Shops' internal social network.
-It is a fork of OpenFace:  http://demo.openface.org
+This is the code of Trusted Shops' internal social network.<br> It is a fork of OpenFace:  http://demo.openface.org

 # License
 GNU Affero General Public License v3

-# Site
+# Live
 http://work.tslabs.de